samuelim01/peerprep/services/collaboration/README.md

 ## Get Room by Room ID

 This endpoint retrieves the details of a room by its room ID.
+The room status is set to `true` for open rooms.

 - **HTTP Method**: `GET`
 - **Endpoint**: `/api/collaboration/room/{roomId}`